upcesar/gulp-wp-translate/README.md

 **PO files**

 PO files are the files which contain the actual translations.
-Each language will have its own PO file, for example, for Brazilian Portuguese there would be a pt-BR.po file, for german there would be a de.po, for American English there might be en-US.po.
+Each language will have its own PO file, for example, for Brazilian Portuguese there would be a pt-BR.po file, for Venezuelan Spanish would be es-VE, for german there would be a de.po, for American English there might be en-US.po and so on.
 You can even use po files to customize the displayed text without changing the code, by for example, creating an adapted file such as en-my_company.po.

 The core of each PO file is very simple; it is made of simply pairs of the source text - that which is found in the code - and target text, the text which is wanted in the translation.
 For example, in the French PO file you might have a translation of a string as follows: